Pawleys Island celebrates Independence Day with style

 Georgetown’s celebrated fireworks start at around 9:30 p.m.
 Directed by the Georgetown City Fire Department, fireworks will be set off at Morgan Park and can be seen from East Bay Park.

 Murrells Inlet July 4th Boat Parade

-The 39th annual Murrells Inlet Boat Parade will take place at 11 a.m. on Monday, July 4.
+The 39th annual Murrells Inlet Boat Parade will take place at 6 p.m. on Tuesday, July 4.
 Boats decorated in patriotic themes will start at the point of Garden City Beach and make their way through Murrells Inlet, along the waterfront.
-This year’s theme is “American Heart, Southern Soul.”
+Lineup starts at 5 p.m.
+This year’s theme is “Made in the U.S.A.”

 To encourage more participation, the committee has decided to waive the boat entry fee.
 Likewise, awards will not be distributed this year.
 Preferred viewing areas are along the Murrells Inlet Marsh Walk, Belin United Methodist Church, and Morse Park Landing.

-Commemorative T-shirts will be available for purchase at $10 each, with proceeds benefiting the Belin United Methodist Church Boy Scout Troop 396.
-Locations for purchase before the parade will be announced here.
+Commemorative T-shirts will be available, with proceeds benefiting the Belin United Methodist Church Boy Scout Troop 396.
+Locations for purchase before the parade will be announced soon.